Team: Suzanne Choi, Zahin Ali, Jeffrey Chou, Angela Wang

 Interviews and Survey

-We had conducted 16 interviews and got 11 online survey responses.
+During the exploratory research phase, we conducted 16 interviews and got 11 online survey responses.
 Interviewees include medical students, doctors, residents, designers in the medical industry, technical specialist, and computer science professors.
 Interviews and survey helped us better understand the problem space and identify design opportunities.

 Literature review and market research